d0rianb/blogd/PROJECT.md

 Footnotes:
 manual footnotes should be refered here.
-All the miages should automatically have their links here
+All the images should automatically have their links here

 # TODO
  [x] pre formarting for md view